jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

 As described above, after you set up two-factor authentication, a series of recovery codes will appear on your screen.
 Please print them and save them as described.
 Note: Some authenticator applications provide a method for you to store recovery codes.

-*Tip: Save these codes in a location that is not normally near the device you use to authenticate.
+*Tip: Save these codes in a different location than the device you use to authenticate.
 For example, if you get your OTP from a tablet, don't save the codes in a case with your tablet.*

 The recovery procedure is explained below.

 ### How to Remove Two-Factor Authentication from your Profile